coda/packs-sdk/docs/reference/sdk/interfaces/core.FetchResponse.md

 The body of the response.

-If the response contains JSON data, either because the Content-Type header is application/json or if the data is JSON-parseable, this will be a parsed JavaScript object.
+If the response contains JSON data, either because the Content-Type header is application/json or if the data is JSON-parsable, this will be a parsed JavaScript object.
 Similarly, if the response headers are text/xml or application/xml, this will be a parsed JavaScript object using the `xml2js` library.